 FAQ

-- Why should I study Computational and Applied Mathematics (CAAM)?
+- Why should I study Computational and Applied Mathematics (CAAM) or Operation Research (OPRE)?

 -

-Computational and Applied Mathematics (CAAM) focuses on building mathematical models of real-world systems, analyzing these models, and interpreting their results.
-These skills are in enormous demand across industry, including consulting, banking, energy, e-commerce, services, and so on.
-CAAM is also terrific preparation for graduate school, or professional schools such as medicine, business, or law.
+CAAM and OPRE majors build mathematical models of real-world systems, analyzing these models and interpreting their results.
+These skills are in enormous demand across industry, including consulting, energy, e-commerce, transportation, finance, services, and so on.

-The CAAM major requires significantly fewer courses than other engineering degrees and having four electives provides great flexibility.
-This allows CAAM majors to customize their education to an unparalleled degree within engineering.
+The BA in CAAM and OPRE requires significantly fewer courses than some other engineering degrees and having three to four electives provides great flexibility.

 -

-About half of CAAM graduates work in industry upon graduating.
-Many are management consultants or work at software firms such as Amazon or Microsoft.
-The other half continue on to graduate or professional schools (many in CAAM-related areas).
-Several CAAM majors are pre-med and one 2020 CAAM graduate is starting law school at a top-ranked program.
+About half of CMOR graduates work in industry upon graduating.
+Some of them are management consultants, some work at software firms such as Amazon and Microsoft or data scientists in medicine, finance, logistics, transportation, public policy, service, manufacturing, and information technology.
+The other half continue on to graduate or professional schools (mostly in CMOR-related areas).
+CMOR majors are often in high-demand at top medical and law schools.

 - If I am considering one of these majors, what classes do I have to take this year?